fedor-rusak/svgGraphViewer/README.md

 Custom graph data structure implementation (WIP):

  * Graph consist of nodes
+ * Adding node with already existing name will be ignored
  * Each node has unique name and associated map of properties
  * Only float, boolean, strings allowed as property values
- * any get API call returns shallow copy.
+ * Any get API call returns shallow copy.
 Any modification to it would not change coreGraph state.
- * there is special getNodeNames and setNodeProperty API
+ * There is special getNodeNames and setNodeProperty API
+ * Graph also contains edges
+ * Each edge has unique name and associated map of properties
+ * Edge adding requires valid from and to parameters, which point to existing nodes
+ * Edge properties have same rules for properties as node (validation, shallow copying)
+ * There is special getEdgeNames API

 TO-DO: